 - weak, decaffeinated tea

-After you’ve started to recover, you can add in foods like scrambled eggs and cooked vegetables.
+After you’ve started to recover, you can try to add in foods like scrambled eggs and cooked vegetables.

-When you’re experiencing diarrhea or recovering from it, there are a large number of foods that you want to avoid.
-These foods can trigger the digestive system and exacerbate or prolong diarrhea.
+When you’re experiencing diarrhea or recovering from it, certain foods can trigger the digestive system and worsen or prolong diarrhea.